141 comments

 Yes, GNU/Linux distributions provide exactly that.

-• irundebian a year ago
+• irundebian 2 years ago

 No, you have to install additional software for that.

-• prophesi a year ago
+• prophesi 2 years ago

 The linux kernel has a built-in firewall, and provides iptables to configure it.
 Firewalld is also installed by default at least on Fedora, and UFW for debian-based.